 8. Unscrew the hydraulic brake hose hanger from the strut.

-9. Loosen and remove the pinch bolt securing the lower suspension ball joint to the wheel bearing housing.
+9. Loosen and remove the tie bolt securing the lower suspension ball joint to the wheel bearing housing.

-10. Disconnect the tie rod from the rack as described in Chapter 14.
+10. Disconnect the steering rod from the rack as described in Chapter 14.

-11. On power steering models, remove the nut securing the anti-roll bar link to the lower control arm, remove the washer and rubber.
+11. On models with power steering, remove the nut securing the stabilizer bar link to the lower control arm, remove the washer and rubber.

-12. Take the lower suspension arm down, disconnect the ball joint from the rack.
+12. Move the lower suspension arm down, disconnect the ball joint from the strut.

-13. On models with direct steering, completely remove the anti-roll bar as described in Chapter 6.
+13. On direct-acting steering models, remove the stabilizer bar completely as described in Chapter 6.

-14. Using an extractor, press the drive shaft through the hub and secure it to the axle stand.
+14. Using an extractor, push the drive shaft through the hub and secure it to the axle support.

 15. From the engine bay, remove the plastic covering from the top of the strut.